Tuesday, July 31, 2012

 The Grammy award winning songwriter returns to forefront with his most recent release Black Eye Galaxy.
 Where Osborne's last album American Patchwork, seemed to be stitched together from all over the musical landscape this newest release sticks close to his beloved loud electric blues.
 The songs burn slowly through the speakers accentuated by smoking guitar solo's and consistent thudding low-end.

-First two tracks ache to be played live, "Send Me a Friend" and "Mind Of A Junkie" both seem like they could go on indefinitely as one addresses loneliness and the other the cliches of drug use straight forwardly which Osborne is more then familiar with.
+First two tracks ache to be played live, "Send Me a Friend" and "Mind Of A Junkie" both seem like they could go on indefinitely as one addresses loneliness and the other the clichés of drug use straight forwardly which Osborne is more than familiar with.

 There is a more delicate touch displayed on "Lean On Me/Believe In You" and "Black Eye Galaxy" with a mellow mood floating through both, but the New Orleans songster can't resist ripping into each with a solo for good measure.
 The first is pretty standard but on the title track Osborne goes a for a spacey Grateful Dead feel, spreading his cosmic wings and flying for over 10 minutes.
 It stands out from the rest of the disk, but succeeds on it's own terms with a daring sense of adventure.